 Image Source: Buffer Library

-When optimizing the length of your blog post, you need to make sure it has a minimum of 300 words, but keep the length of your post balanced.
+When optimizing the length of your blog post, you need to make sure it has a minimum of 300 words.
+However, keep the length of your post balanced.
 You don’t want it too long and you don’t want it too short.

 Google likes long blog posts, but if they are too long, it can scare users away and they easily lose interest.